Skip to main content

 Quality Control Frequency based on Supplier's Rating

-Here, you can find information on the Quality Control process based on the Supplier's rating (an evaluation of the level of trust toward a Supplier based on past collaboration).
-Quality Control Tests generation can be bound to and defined by the level of trust.
+This section outlines the Quality Control process based on the Supplier's rating, which evaluates the level of trust built through past collaborations.
+The generation of Quality Control Tests can be tied to and defined by this trust level.

-Suppliers' scorecards are used for tracking and measuring a Supplier's performance.
-They can vary from simple to complex and contain as many or as few criteria deemed effective to accomplish an organization’s goals.
-Supplier scorecards can strengthen relationships, improve costs, and mitigate errors when used appropriately and consistently.
-Scorecards also provide an objective lens for measuring vendor performance.
+Supplier scorecards are instrumental in tracking and evaluating a supplier's performance.
+These scorecards can range from simple to complex, with as many or as few criteria as necessary to achieve organizational goals.
+Proper use of supplier scorecards can strengthen relationships, reduce costs, and minimize errors.
+They also offer an objective method for assessing vendor performance.

-Using Quality Control Supplier Scorecards helps with the following:
+Leveraging Quality Control Supplier Scorecards helps address the following:

-Quality issues, errors, and mistakes aligned with certified testing lab Internal, pre-ship inspection system in place.
+• Alignment of quality issues, errors, and mistakes with certified testing labs.

 danger

-The current implementation allows using this functionality only for one type of transaction: Goods Receipt PO and Counter Type = Occurrences.
+The current implementation supports this functionality for only one type of transaction: Goods Receipt PO, with the Counter Type set to Occurrences.

-It works only for "Enable Create Closed QC Tests from Frequency Rules" = Yes (Administration → System Initialization → General Settings → ProcessForce → QC)
+It operates only when the "Enable Create Closed QC Tests from Frequency Rules" option is set to Yes (Administration → System Initialization → General Settings → ProcessForce → QC).

 caution